matchmakeredlabs/matchmakeredlabs.github.io/_cards/card7.md

 ![Alt Text for Sample Image](/mmassets/Uni-Transfer.svg)

-Collaborating with MatchMaker Education Labs is comfortable and rewarding:
+Collaborating with MatchMaker Education Labs is both comforting and rewarding:

 **1. No Barrier to Entry and Easy Implementation**<br/>By building on your organization's existing skills and technologies, MatchMaker is not disruptive to your work or business.
 MatchMaker is turnkey.
 MatchMaker integrates with your existing infrastructure.